Technical Theater Training and Education Program Information

 Employment Outlook and Salary Information

-In 2012, the U.S. Bureau of Labor Statistics (BLS) reported that the arts, design, entertainment, sports and media industries employed roughly 1,750,000 individuals, and approximately 56,400 of those worked in performing arts companies (www.bls.gov).
-In 2010, the BLS anticipated attendance to theatrical productions would decline, although the growth prediction for producers and directors through 2020 remained good, at 11%, due in part to the motion picture industry.
-In 2012, the BLS listed the median annual salary of a set and exhibit designer working for performing arts companies at $36,830.
+In 2013, the U.S. Bureau of Labor Statistics (BLS) reported that the arts, design, entertainment, sports and media industries employed over 1,750,000 individuals, and approximately 56,000 of those worked in performing arts companies (www.bls.gov).
+In 2012, the BLS anticipated that attendance to theatrical productions would decline, and the growth prediction for producers and directors was slower than average, at 3% from 2012-2022.
+In 2013, the BLS listed the average annual salary of a set and exhibit designer working for performing arts companies at $43,980.

 Bachelor's Degree in Theater Arts and Technical Direction

-Students in a theater arts and technical direction bachelor's degree program study advanced theoretical and practical skills in theater design, entertainment technology and stage management.
+In a theater arts and technical direction bachelor's degree program, you'll study advanced theoretical and practical skills in theater design, entertainment technology and stage management.
 Emphasis is generally placed on technical and project management applications in theatrical productions.
-These programs prepare students for entry into the theater performance industry, as well as provide a path for further study in the discipline.
+These programs prepare you for entry into the theater performance industry, as well as provide a path for further study in the discipline.

 Classes in a bachelor's program address the challenges encountered by stage and crew members in modern theatrical productions.
 Areas of focus include theater and shop personnel management, structural engineering, budgets and scheduling.
-Candidates are assigned various roles in stage productions in order to gain well-rounded, hands-on experience.
+You'll be assigned various roles in stage productions in order to gain well-rounded, hands-on experience.
 Possible topics of study include:

 - Crew management